lulalala/settei/README.md

 A `config/setting.rb` file is added for basic setup.

-Three YAML files are added for each environment (e.g. `config/environments/development.yml`).
-You should add settings inside those.
-They are ignored by git.
+YAML files are added under `config/environments` and is ignored by git.

 In your app, you can access the settings like this: